MCUdude/MightyCore/README.md

 # MightyCore
 An Arduino core for large, breadboard friendly AVRs

-In the future there will be uploaded an Arduino core that supports:<br>
+There will be uploaded an Arduino core that supports:<br>
 * ATmega1284
 * ATmega644
 * ATmega324